Geggles/Japanese-Memrise-Enhancements/README.md

     <figcaption>OK, I'm done. (and no, there are no duplicates)</figcaption>
 </figure>

+### Kanji typing
+Traditionally, you'd have to type the word in kana (using your IME) and then select the right kanji from a drop down list.
+That's not very helpful when learning.

+The extension replaces kanji typing prompts with multiple-choice questions instead.

 ## License

 This project is licensed under the GNU GPL 2.0 License - see the [LICENSE](LICENSE) file for details